audgirka/ansible-portal-chart/README.md

 export DYNAMIC_PLUGIN_ROOT_DIR=/path/to/<ansible-backstage-plugins-local-dir-changeme>
 ```

-To use the **upstream** plugins, download the plugin .tar and .integrity files from the [ansible-backstage-plugins repo's GitHub release page](https://github.com/ansible/ansible-backstage-plugins/releases) to the `DYNAMIC_PLUGIN_ROOT_DIR` path.

-To use the **downstream** plugins, download the the latest .tar file for the plugins from the [Red Hat Ansible Automation Platform Product Software downloads page](https://access.redhat.com/downloads/content/480/ver=2.5/rhel---9/2.5/x86_64/product-software) to the `DYNAMIC_PLUGIN_ROOT_DIR` path.
+Download the the latest .tar file for the plugins from the [Red Hat Ansible Automation Platform Product Software downloads page](https://access.redhat.com/downloads/content/480/ver=2.5/rhel---9/2.5/x86_64/product-software) to the `DYNAMIC_PLUGIN_ROOT_DIR` path.
 The format of the filename is ansible-backstage-rhaap-bundle-x.y.z.tar.gz.
 Substitute the Ansible plugins release version, for example 1.0.0, for x.y.z.
 Extract the contents inside the directory and run `ls` to ensure the plugin .tar and integrity files are present.

 Next, create an httpd service as part of your OpenShift project.
 Ensure you're using the correct OpenShift project before deploying the service (verify using `oc projects`).